 Protection From Insect Bites

-Another annoying aspect of being outdoors are pesky insects, specifically mosquitos.
-We hear of warnings every week about West Nile Virus and Zika Virus, both having mosquitos as the culprit.
+Another annoying aspect of being outdoors are pesky insects, such as wasps and bees.
+Mosquitoes specifically can be dangerous because of West Nile Virus and Zika Virus, both of which transmissable through mosquito bites.

-The Centers for Disease Control and Prevention gives us some tips on protecting ourselves from mosquito bites.
+The Centers for Disease Control and Prevention gives us some tips on protecting ourselves from insect bites.

 Wear insect repellents that contain DEET.
-Some of the products containing DEET include Cutter, OFF, and Skintastic.
+Some products containing DEET include Cutter, OFF, and Skintastic.

 Concerning West Nile Virus, the CDC states that it has been detected in all of the lower 48 states.
 The same preventatives apply as above (wearing insect repellents that contain DEET, wearing long sleeves, and repairing screens).